 4. Make the necessary adjustments to your treatments on an ongoing basis.

 Alleviating perimenopause symptoms can be a complicated process, and you need professional advice that you can rely on and are comfortable with.
-Think of your doctor as a business partner, and don’t be afraid to be picky!
-I went through several doctors before I found one who was right for me.
-Choosing the right doctor is the first step in getting the perimenopause help you need.
+Think of your healthcare professional as a business partner, and don’t be afraid to be picky!
+I went through several before I found one who was right for me.
+Choosing the right healthcare professional is the first step in getting the perimenopause help you need.

-Tips on Finding a Doctor Who Specializes in Perimenopause Help
+Tips on Finding a Specialist in Perimenopause and Menopause

-Many women spend more time researching hotels, hairdressers, and restaurants than researching doctors.
-Don’t skimp on your shmirshky!
+Many women spend more time researching hotels, hairdressers, and restaurants than researching healthcare professionals.
+Don’t skimp!
 You have to do your research.
-If you know a great doctor who specializes in another field, this is a great place to start.
-Great doctors often know other great doctors!
+First, check out my Menopause Doctor Directory.
+These healthcare professionals have been recommended by women who have found hormone happiness!
+In addition, if you know a great doctor who specializes in another field, this is a great place to start.
+Great doctors often know other great healthcare professionals!
 Your current gynecologist might even be a good resource, as many private practices contain a variety of different specialists within the group—it doesn’t hurt to ask.
 Try talking to family, friends and local e-mail lists for a recommendation of someone who provides good perimenopause help.
-Med students often know great doctors as well.
-You can check out the North American Menopause Society for some assistance in finding doctors who specialize in perimenopause help.
+Med students often know great healthcare professionals as well.
+You can check out the North American Menopause Society for some assistance in finding healthcare professionals who specialize in perimenopause help.

-Once you have a list of doctors, it’s time to do some MORE research.
+Once you have a list of healthcare professionals, it’s time to do some MORE research.
 Yay!

-First things first, Google the doc’s name.
-We Google celebrities all the time—why not check out your doctor too?
+First things first, Google the name.
+We Google celebrities all the time—why not check out your healthcare professional, too?
 Then visit your state medical licensing board’s Web site to verify that the doctor is currently licensed.
-Here are some useful sites to check up on your doctor:
+Here are some useful sites:

 American Board of Medical Specialties